beetwo/toucan/docs/docs/developers/index.md

 pip install -r requirements.txt
 ```

-Under Linux it might be necessary to install additional dev-packages such as `libjpeg-dev`, `zlibc`, `python3.4-dev` and `libpg-dev` because the installation of some python dependencies involve the compilation of C-code.
+Under Linux it might be necessary to install additional dev-packages
+such as `libjpeg-dev`, `zlibc`, `python-dev` and `libpg-dev` because
+the installation of some python dependencies involve the compilation of
+C extensions.

 ### Set a secret key